-Designated Net Assets - During the year ended June 30, 2016, Arizona Western College Foundation designated \$383,866 to meet matching requirements on an irrevocable endowment established by Arizona Western College in compliance with Title V Federal guidelines for the Dreams to Reality Program.
+Designated Net Assets

+During the year ended June 30, 2017, Arizona Western College Foundation designated \$423,092 to meet matching and reinvestment requirements on an irrevocable endowment established by Arizona Western College in compliance with Title V Federal guidelines for the Dreams to Reality Program.
 Terms of the endowment require the Foundation to permanently designate contributions as restricted for the purpose of faculty and staff development programs and student scholarships.

 Of the allowable amount that may be expended annually in compliance with Title V Federal guidelines, 50% shall be returned to principal and reinvested, 45% shall be distributed for the purposes designated by the Foundation, and 5% shall be transferred to the Foundation for administrative costs.
 No endowment earnings may be expended until October 1, 2016, and only endowment earnings on the donor's portion may be expended until October 1, 2031.
+Beginning in 2036, the Foundation may use the corpus for any educational purposes.